TechBeamers

 This tutorial explains MySQL DATE data type and walks you through some of the standard date functions.
 It will help you use and handle dates more efficiently with MySQL.

-• DATE data type in MySQL
+MySQL DATE data type

-MySQL DATE is a temporal data type for accessing and setting dates by applications.
+The DATE is a temporal data type for accessing and setting dates by applications.
 It accepts DATE values only in YYYY-MM-DD format.
 And MySQL doesn’t allow changing it.

 The DATE format has three subfields: Year, Month, and the date value.
 And, they should appear in the given order.
 You won’t be able to use something like MM-DD-YYYY or anything of that sort.